BrentKilbasco/embedded-unity-player/README.md

 getWindow().setFormat( PixelFormat.RGBX_8888 );
 ```

-And last, but definitely most exciting, is that we're able to extend from the UnityPlayerActivity, or edit the original one further if you're so inclined.
+And last, but definitely most exciting, is that we're able to extend from the UnityPlayerActivity to add extra functionality, or edit the original one further if you're so inclined.
 In my project I just added a Fragment class with one button and a transparent background and edited the original UnityPlayerActivity to open that Fragment over top.
 In a larger application it would probably be a better idea to extend from it.
 Anyways, mine ended up looking like:

 ```java
 @Override